South Dakota

 Prison, Military, and Contraband Rules Under SDCL 50-15

-South Dakota treats correctional and military facilities as a separate, more serious category.
-SDCL 50-15-3 makes it a Class 1 misdemeanor to operate a drone over the grounds of a prison, correctional facility, jail, juvenile detention facility, or military facility unless the facility's administrator has expressly authorized it.
-SDCL 50-15-4 goes further for the most damaging misuse of that access: using a drone to deliver contraband or a controlled substance to a correctional facility is a Class 6 felony, South Dakota's lowest felony class, but still carrying up to two years in the state penitentiary and a $4,000 fine, a significant escalation from the misdemeanor buffer-zone violation alone.
+South Dakota treats correctional and military facilities as a separate, more serious category. makes it a Class 6 felony to operate a drone over the grounds of a prison, correctional facility, jail, juvenile detention facility, or military facility unless the facility's administrator has expressly authorized it. makes a further degree of misuse of that access a felony too: using a drone to deliver contraband or a controlled substance to a correctional facility is a Class 6 felony, South Dakota's lowest felony class, carrying up to two years in the state penitentiary and a $4,000 fine, in addition to the penalty for the principal offense.

 Hunting and Wildlife: Does South Dakota's Aircraft Ban Cover Drones?

-South Dakota's dedicated drone chapter does not itself address hunting, but a separate, older statute likely already does.
-SDCL 41-8-39 restricts the use of aircraft in hunting, with limited exceptions, and is enforced as a misdemeanor.
-South Dakota Game, Fish and Parks has publicly stated, after consulting with agency counsel, that this pre-drone statute is written broadly enough to already reach unmanned aircraft, meaning the department treats using a drone to spot, herd, or drive game for a hunter as a violation of the existing aircraft-hunting ban, even though the statutory text predates consumer drones and does not use the word "drone."
+South Dakota's dedicated drone chapter does not itself address hunting, but a separate, older statute likely already does. restricts the use of aircraft in hunting, with limited exceptions, and is enforced as a misdemeanor.
+South Dakota Game, Fish and Parks has publicly stated, after consulting with agency counsel, that this pre-drone statute is written broadly enough to already reach unmanned aircraft, meaning the department treats using a drone to spot, herd, or drive game for a hunter as a violation of the existing aircraft-hunting ban outside a narrow exception the statute itself provides: the ban does not apply to using a drone to locate or spot a predator or varmint if the activity occurs only on privately owned land, the person operating the drone is the landowner or has the landowner's or a lessee's permission, the activity does not occur during September, October, or November, and the drone is operated in full compliance with FAA regulations.
 Separately, SDCL 41-1-8 makes it a misdemeanor to intentionally interfere with or harass someone engaged in lawful hunting or fishing, a provision that does not mention drones by name but has been applied elsewhere to drone-based hunter harassment.

 Can You Shoot Down a Drone Over Your Property in South Dakota?